 Lightning typically occurs as a by-product of a thunderstorm.
+The action of rising and descending air in the thunderstorm separates positive and negative charges.
+Lightning is the result of the buildup and discharge of energy between positive and negative charge areas.
 The hazard posed by lightning is underrated.
-According to NOAA, an average of 20 million cloud-to-ground lighting flashes are detected every year in the continental United States.
-About half of all flashes have more than one ground strike point, so at least 30 million points on the ground area struck in an average year.
+According to NOAA, an average of 20 million cloud-to-ground lighting flashes is detected every year in the continental United States.
+About half of all flashes have more than one ground strike point, so at least 30 million points on the ground area are struck in an average year.
 Lightning is the most dangerous and frequently encountered weather hazard that most people in the United States experience annually.
+Lightning is the second most frequent killer in the U.S., behind floods and flash flood events, causing approximately 100 deaths and 500 injuries annually.

 Lightning is known to impact all regions of the planning area.
-The map below shows southeastern Texas has a relatively low frequency of lightning occurrence averaging 4 to 8 flash occurrences per square kilometer per year.
+The map below shows eastern Texas has a relatively high frequency of lightning occurrence averaging 4 to 8 flash occurrences per square kilometer per year.
 With this is mind, it is safe to assume that every jurisdiction has had lightning impact within jurisdictional boundaries.

-👀 VAISALA 5-year Flash Density Map - U.S. (1996-2000)Flash Density lashes/sq. km/year Lightning density maps provided by Vaisala-GAI to 16 (formerly Global Atmospherics), Tucson, Arizona.
-Map is for general informational and educational purposes only and is not indicative of current or future lightning activity.
-Lightning data provided by the U.S. National Lightning Detection Network.® The 5-year Flash Density Map shows the average amount of lightning recorded in 1996-2000.
+₩ VAISALA 5-year Flash Density Map - U.S. (1996-2000)Flash Density flashes/sq. km/year and up Lightning density maps provided by Vaisala-GAI to 16 (formerly Global Atmospherics), Tucson, Arizona. to 8 Map is for general informational and educational purposes only and is not indicative of current or future lightning activity.
+Lightning data provided 0.25 to 0.5 by the U.S. National Lightning Detection Network.® Kilometers The 5-year Flash Density Map shows the average amount of lightning recorded in 1996-2000.
 The average amount of lightning that occurs in any given area varies significantly from year to year, as shown in the annual maps for 1996 and 2000.
-1-year Flash Density Map 1-year Flash Density Map Sort LS density around 180-00 000600
+2000 1-year Flash Density Map 1-year Flash Density Map

-Figure 3-24 Lightning Flash Density per Square Kilometer per Year; Continental U.S.
+Figure 3-22 Lightning Flash Density per Square Kilometer per Year; Continental U.S.